Aiiii-den/ml_pm10/README.md

 The sprint planning was structured according to the ML development cycle by Microsoft. https://learn.microsoft.com/en-us/azure/architecture/data-science-process/overview This cycle includes five phases:
-Business Understanding, Data Acquisition & Understanding, Feature Engineering, Modelling and Deployment.
-Although the model proposes a circular and iterative development lifecycle this project was done in the following order:
+Business Understanding, Data Acquisition & Understanding, Feature Engineering, Modelling, Deployment and Customer Acceptance.
+Although the model proposes a circular and iterative development lifecycle this project was done in the following order, excluding the last phase of the original lifecycle:
 1. Business Understanding (Phase 1)
 2. Data Acquisition & Understanding (Phase 2)
 3. Modelling (Phase 3)